epinio/docs/docs/installation/install_epinio.md

 to store that image to a container registry.
 Epinio installs a container registry on the cluster when `.Values.containerregistry.enabled` is `true` (default).

-Any container registry that supports basic auth authentication (e.g. gcr, dockerhub etc) can be used instead, by setting this value to `false` and using [the relevant global values](https://github.com/epinio/helm-charts/blob/b389a4875af9f03b484a911c49a14f834ba04b64/chart/epinio/values.yaml#L107-L111) to point to the desired container registry.
+Any container registry that supports basic auth authentication (e.g. gcr, dockerhub, etc) can be used instead, by setting this value to `false` and using [the relevant global values](https://github.com/epinio/helm-charts/blob/b389a4875af9f03b484a911c49a14f834ba04b64/chart/epinio/values.yaml#L107-L111) to point to the desired container registry.